aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-java/index.md

 ---
 layout: default
-title: Move Your Java Tests to Cloud
+title: Java Server Side Example
 ---

 When using server-side Appium execution, you can run standard Appium